-We may be unable to realize our business strategy of improving our operating performance improvements we have made.
+We continue to implement several important strategic initiatives designed to improve our operating performance.
+We cannot assure you that we will be able to successfully implement or realize the expected benefits of any of these initiatives or that we will be able to sustain any improvements we have made.
 In addition, the Ford UAW agreement may limit our ability to improve our operating performance.
 If we are not successful at these initiatives, this would have a material adverse effect on our business, particularly because we rely on these initiatives to offset pricing pressures from our customers.
 These initiatives are subject in many cases to participation by labor unions and other third parties, including Ford.